zshi719/2025-Data-24100/class_notes/06_flask_1.md

 In this section we are going to build a Flask based web app that will print (to the terminal) the header, body and query parameters of a request.
 We will also respond with an appropriate status code.

-### Requirements.txt
+### Dependencies

 We need to have `Flask` installed.
-In this example we also want to have access to Jupyter, so our requirements will look like:
+In this example we also want to have access to Jupyter, so our `pyproject.toml` will look like:

 ```
 jupyter==1.0.0